Knee Articular Cartilage Damage / Osteoarthritis

-For over 20 years, we have regenerated damaged articular cartilage to help people preserve their natural joints and avoid artificial replacement.
-A stem-cell paste graft uses a patient’s own bone, cartilage and stem cells to stimulate regrowth of damaged cartilage surfaces.
+For over 30 years, we have regenerated damaged articular cartilage to help people preserve their natural joints and avoid artificial replacement.
+An articular cartilage paste graft uses a patient’s own bone and cartilage to stimulate regrowth of damaged cartilage surfaces.

-Articular cartilage is the soft white cartilage that covers the ends of the bones and helps joints to move smoothly.
+Articular cartilage is the soft, white cartilage that covers the ends of the bones and helps the joints to move smoothly.
 It also helps to absorb the forces throughout the knee.

 This articular cartilage surface can be damaged by trauma such as a sports injury.
 Normal use, including running, won’t wear out the cartilage unless it’s been previously injured or if the meniscus cartilage has been removed.
 Bone malalignment or being overweight can also contribute to damage.
 The diseases of osteoarthritis and inflammatory arthritis can directly damage the cartilage surfaces as well.

 Once damaged, articular cartilage will not heal on its own.
-Over time, the cartilage breaks down and the underlying bone reacts.
-As the bone stiffens and develops bone spurs, (osteophytes) the joints become inflamed and swollen, which damages the cartilage even more, leading to pain, swelling or loss of motion.
+And over time, the cartilage breaks down and the underlying bone reacts.
+As the bone stiffens and develops bone spurs (osteophytes), the joints become inflamed and swollen, which damages the cartilage even more, leading to pain, swelling or loss of motion.
 This is traumatic osteoarthritis.

 Knee osteoarthritis is the most common form of arthritis, affecting millions of people around the world.
 Untreated, it is usually a progressive degenerative disease in which the joint cartilage gradually wears away.